 Opened in 1846 by a Methodist pastor, Taylor University was founded to educate women during the pre-Civil War years.
 However, in 1848, Taylor became a co-educational university and has continued this way ever since.

-Many Taylor women like Alice Hamilton and Olive May Draper have gone on to do wonderful things for God and His kingdom.
+Because of our original vision, many Taylor women like Alice Hamilton and Olive May Draper have gone on to do wonderful things for God and His kingdom.

-Let’s not forget Milo Rediger, who served as a mentor to many during his tenure at Taylor and Don Odle, whose life-changing encounter with Jesus at Taylor led to not only a successful coaching career with the Trojans but also the launch of Venture for Victory – of the first, if not THE first sports evangelism outreach effort.
-And there are many more instrumental people that have shaped the vision and mission of Taylor University throughout the last 165 years.
-But one thing binds all these Taylor heroes—their heart for God, their urgent pursuit to proclaim the word of God in an atmosphere of faith and learning and their humble approach to serving those whom God placed in their path.
+And let’s not forget Milo Rediger, who served as a mentor to many during his tenure at Taylor as well as Don Odle, whose life-changing encounter with Jesus at Taylor led a successful coaching career with the Trojans and also the launch of Venture for Victory—one of the first, if not THE first, sports evangelism outreach effort.

+There are many more instrumental people who have shaped the vision and mission of Taylor University throughout the last 165 years.
+But one thing binds all these Taylor heroes—their heart for God, their urgent pursuit to proclaim the word of God in an atmosphere of faith and learning, and their humble approach to serving those whom God placed in their path.

 If you were at Taylor as a student, faculty or staff member, tell us YOUR story of how those at Taylor influenced you.
-Your stories ARE our legacy, and it is our stories that will connect us throughout time and distance as those with a heart for God and a heart for Taylor.
+Your stories are our legacy, and our stories will continue to connect us throughout time and distance as those with a heart for God and a heart for Taylor.